Changissnz/selfinterest/README.md

 one individual, because of their intellect, was able to pass an entrance exam into an research institution.
 Another individual is able to excel in business and marketing.
-In the second case, it can be reasonably argued that the individual may have come to excel through intentional improvements after their specific improvements.
+In the second case, it can be reasonably argued that the individual may have come to excel through intentional improvements after their specific experiences.
 And in the first case, the individual was able to do so by some combination of factors, such as access to learning resources and possibly genetic predisposition.
-Matters that cannot be entirely and objectively measured, such as running speed and maximum weight of lifting, are complicated by the plurality of viable paths, viable because there is gain for the individual to travel down.
+Matters that cannot be entirely and objectively measured, such as running speed and maximum weight of lifting, are complicated by the plurality of viable paths, viable because there is probable gain for the individual to travel down.
 Objective testing of intellectual aptitude, usually by standardized testing, has been and continues to be put into question.
 The standard, comprised of rules for scoring and templates for questions, can be learned by a competitive person beforehand.
 Through the rigor that person dedicates their time to, their testing score will increase, at least up to a certain point.
 So the human being may have some thresholds to their capabilities, by the metric.
 However, the human